• About

 • Projects & Ideas

-• Gardens & Butterfly Houses
+• Botanical Gardens

-• Directory of Butterfly Houses by State
+• Butterfly Houses

-You are here: Home / Flowers & Plants / Bear’s Foot or Hairy Leafcup
+You are here: Home / Plants / Flowers / Bear’s Foot or Hairy Leafcup

 Bear’s Foot or Hairy Leafcup

-Plant Description
+Bear’s Foot Plant Description

 This native plant is in the aster family, so the flowers resemble miniature sunflowers.
 The blooms are about 2-3 inches in diameter and are composed of two types of flowers: bright yellow ray flowers encircling disk flowers.
 Only the ray flowers (the yellow “petals”) produce seeds.
 There are 7 to 13 ray flowers surrounding the disc flowers.